luffy2106/NLP_and_textmining/NLP_interviews/README.md

 Word2Vec is not a true unsupervised learning technique (since there is some sort of error backpropagation taking place through correct and incorrect predictions), they are a self-supervised technique, a specific instance of supervised learning where the targets are generated from the input data.
 In order to get self-supervised models to learn interesting features, you have to come up with an interesting synthetic target and loss function.

-#### How to evaluate word2vec :
+#### How to evaluate word2vec/doc2vec :

-Word2Vec training is an unsupervised task, there’s no good way to objectively evaluate the result.
-Evaluation depends on your end application.
+Word2Vec/doc2vec training is an unsupervised task, there’s no good way to objectively evaluate the result.
+Evaluation depends on your end application(human eyes)

 #### 2) seq2seq model